-The right of employees for the week-end is a constitutional right.
+The right of employees for Weekend Salary is a constitutional right.
 Indeed, the article 50 of Turkish Constitution.
 Indeed, the article 50 of Turkish Constitution states that “Rest is the right of workers.
 The rights and conditions for the paid week-end and holidays and the paid annual leave are regulated by law”.

 Conditions for Entitlement to Week-End and General Principle for Week-End in the Labor Law

-For being entitled to the week-end, it is not sufficient that service contract is maintained and not suspended, but also it is required that such worker must have worked on the work days before the week-end (as described in article 63 of Labor Law).
+For being entitled to the Weekend Salary, it is not sufficient that service contract is maintained and not suspended, but also it is required that such worker must have worked on the work days before the week-end (as described in article 63 of Labor Law).

 The article 46/3 of the Labor Law specifies the days deemed worked in respect of the entitlement to the week-end.
 Accordingly,

 - Times that are deemed as working hours despite not worked and the nonbusiness days that arise out of the law or contract whether or not daily wage is paid,

 - Days off that must be granted for up to three days in case of marriage and up to three days in case of death of mother or father, spouse, siblings or children,

 - Other days off granted by the employer for up to one week, sick leave granted by a doctor report and rest leave shall be taken into account as if they were days worked.”